rdmorganiser/rdmo-docs/docs/administration/users.rst

 2. Click on the user to be changed.

-3. Click on the group to be added to the user in the **Available groups** field.
+3. Click on the group to be assigned to the user in the **Available groups** field.

 4. Click on the little arrow to move the group to the **Chosen groups** field.